Label-Free Affinity and Kinetic Characterization

 Small Molecule and Peptide Binding Kinetics

-The discovery of small molecule and peptide lead molecules can stem from many sources including, fragment screening, high throughput screening and de novo structural design amongst others.
+The discovery of small molecule and peptide lead molecules can stem from many sources, including fragment screening, high throughput screening and de novo structural design.
 Determining and evaluating the affinity of small molecule binding to a therapeutic target is a significant component of the drug discovery process and lead optimization.
-The hit-to-lead and lead optimization process are essential to accurately determine biological potency in vitro so that structure-activity relationships (SARs) can be used for efficient structural design.
-Learn how Octet® R Series of Systems, Octet® RH16, Octet® RH96 and Pioneer SPR platforms can be used to characterize small molecule and peptide binding.
+The hit-to-lead and lead optimization processes are essential for accurate determination of biological potency in vitro so structure-activity relationships (SARs) can be used for efficient structural design.
+Learn how the Octet® R series as well as Octet® RH16, Octet® RH96 and Octet® SF3 instruments can be used to characterize small molecule and peptide binding.

-Target binding characterization is an essential analytical step for selecting high affinity and highly specific biologics regardless of the types of molecules The characterization of biological molecules with relatively high-affinity target binding (KD <1 nM) is often quite challenging due to the need for high-sensitivity analytical platforms capable of detecting slight changes in responses.
-The Pioneer SPR is a high sensitivity instrument that utilizes next generation SPR injections to improve the efficiency of the characterization process by determining the kinetics and affinity in a single step.
-The next-generation OneStep gradient injection featured on the Pioneer platform dramatically increases the speed of affinity characterization while maintaining accuracy and high confidence in results.
+Target binding characterization is an essential analytical step for selecting high-affinity and specific biologics, regardless of molecule type.
+The characterization of biological molecules with relatively high-affinity target binding (KD <1 nM) is often quite challenging due to the need for high-sensitivity analytical platforms capable of detecting slight changes in responses.
+The Octet® SF3 instrument is a high-sensitivity instrument that utilizes next generation SPR injections to improve the efficiency of the characterization process by determining kinetics and affinity in a single step.
+The OneStep® and NeXtStep™ Gradient Injection technologies featured on the Octet® SF3 instrument dramatically increases the speed of affinity characterization while maintaining accuracy and high confidence in results.